srikanta98/independent-service/README.md

 # Service provider assignment with Firebase

-This project was bootstrapped with [Live link of this project](https://github.com/facebook/create-react-app).
+This project was Really cool [Live link of this project](https://serviceproviderassi.netlify.app).

 ## Available Scripts